jmiao24/BMI-881-2021Fall/Summary/4_Wang_DL_SkinCancer.md

 ## Reaction

-At the first glance I saw this paper, I thought of a paper published in Science about the racial bias in health algorithms[Dissecting racial bias in an algorithm used to manage the health of populations](https://www.science.org/doi/abs/10.1126/science.aax2342).
+At the first glance I saw this paper, I thought of a paper published in Science about the racial bias in health algorithms([Dissecting racial bias in an algorithm used to manage the health of populations](https://www.science.org/doi/abs/10.1126/science.aax2342)).
 Then I checked the sample they used and it is all

 ## Questions for discussion